tjvr/kurt/README.md

 Now re-open the project with Scratch!

-Everything should, of course, work perfectly; if you do have any problems, please file an issue, and I'll take a look! (:
+Everything should, of course, work perfectly; if you do have any problems, please send me an email or [file an issue on Github](https://github.com/blob8108/kurt/issues/new), and I'll take a look! (:

 ### Scripts
 A list of scripts can be found on the `scripts` property of both sprites and the stage.